PrometheanDissident/prometheandissident.github.io/pages/free-speech.md

 - Pluralism should be preferred when navigating challenges associated with productive speech, and this necessitates fewer legal boundaries being imposed
 - X/twitter in its current form has advantages and disadvantages
 - Maybe discuss ways we can protect freedom of speech even when there is suppression?
 For example, look at anonymity
+- We probably don't need too much regulation at this point - twitter is based and we probably need diversity of approaches